IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> conf preset update f5boot --url=https://localhost/aspera/faspex --auth=boot --password=_token_here_
 ```

-### Faspex 5 packages

-The `value` option provided to command `faspex5 package send` is the same as for the Faspex 5 API: `POST /packages`.

-In addition, <%=tool%> adds some convenience: the field `recipients` is normally an Array of Hash, each with field `name` and optionally `recipient_type`, but it is also possible to provide an Array of String, with simply a recipient name.
-Then <%=tool%> will lookup existing contacts, and if a single match is found will use it, and set the `name` and `recipient_type` accordingly.

-> **Note:** The lookup is case insensitive and on partial matches.

-On reception, option `box` (default to `inbox`) can be set to the same values as API accepts, or to the name of a shared inbox.
-If the value `ALL` is provided to option `box`, then all packages are selected.

 ### Faspex 5 sample commands

 Most commands are directly REST API calls.